lawrennd/snippets/_information-game/includes/information-isolation.md

 \newslide{Coordinate-Free Interpretation}

-\notes{Information isolation is stronger than frame invariance.
-It eliminates not only preferred reference frames but any appeal to external reference structures.
+\notes{Information isolation can be seen as stronger than frame invariance.
+It eliminates not only preferred reference frames but appeal to external reference structures.
 All physically meaningful quantities must be internal to the system and relational rather than absolute.
-The variable partition $\{X_i\}$ that enters the conservation constraint is a structural choice—part of the model specification, analogous to choosing a Hilbert space factorisation in quantum mechanics—rather than an externally privileged decomposition.
+The variable partition $\{X_i\}$ that enters the conservation constraint is a structural choice.
+It is part of the model specification, analogous to choosing a Hilbert space factorisation in quantum mechanics—rather than an externally privileged decomposition.

 In traditional thermodynamics, energy conservation defines a built-in potential.
 Here, marginal entropy conservation plays the analogous role: it defines an intrinsic potential within the information geometry.
 The curvature of this potential, encoded in the Fisher information, acts as the metric governing how the system redistributes its informational content.}

-\slides{
-**Information Isolation:**
+\slidesincremental{
 * Enforces *internality*: no external reference structures
 * Enforces *relationality*: all quantities defined internally
-* Variable partition $\{X_i\}$ is model specification, not external imposition

 *Marginal entropy conservation = information geometry's built-in potential* }